If you're in charge of IT resources at an organization with more than a handful of users, you might need this advice for secure equipment disposal.

 shredded, at least, because they're already set up with power and whatever interface is normal for that system).
 Doing so can lend a sense of urgency to the need to securely decommission the equipment, too, because you'll feel the pressure of wanting to clear the space for other uses.

-- Establish clear guidelines for who should have access to any equipment in need of secure disposal, and track a "chain of custody" so you'll be better able to ensure nobody who shouldn't have access to it before disposal won't get his or her hands on it.
+Establish clear guidelines for who should have access to any equipment in need of secure disposal.
+Track a "chain of custody" to help ensure that nobody who shouldn't have access to it before disposal gets his or her hands on it.

-- Track the physical contents of every computer and piece of network infrastructure equipment in your organization, so you won't make the mistake of overlooking a storage device.
-Remember that even volatile RAM can serve as a "storage device" for sensitive data under very limited conditions.
-Ultimately, you should just adopt an attitude of practical paranoia about sensitive data storage, and act accordingly.
+Track the physical contents of every computer and piece of network infrastructure equipment in your organization so you won't make the mistake of overlooking a storage device.
+Remember that even volatile RAM can serve as a "storage device" for sensitive data under limited conditions.
+Ultimately, you should just adopt an attitude of practical paranoia about sensitive data storage and act accordingly.

 Don't fall into the trap of meticulously securing your running systems, then getting compromised or having sensitive data recovered because you didn't put any thought into securing the systems slated for disposal.
 The need for good security practice doesn't go away when you turn off the computer.

 Get the key facts on a wide range of technologies, techniques, strategies, and skills with the help of the concise need-to-know lists featured in TechRepublic's 10 Things newsletter, delivered every Friday.
 Automatically sign up today.

 Chad Perrin is an IT consultant, developer, and freelance professional writer.
 He holds both Microsoft and CompTIA certifications and is a graduate of two IT industry trade schools.